 - The lawyer must have conducted at least 15 contested civil cases, including cases before a jury as the lead attorney.

 - The lawyer must pass a six-hour written examination demonstrating knowledge, skills and proficiency in the field of civil trial law.

 - The lawyer must have completed 50 hours of continuing legal education within the three years preceding applications.

 - The lawyer must satisfy a peer review assessment of their competence in the specialty field plus character, ethics and professionalism in the practice of law.

 While many lawyers advertise that they “limit their practice” to trial law, very few actually meet the requirements to be recognized by the Florida Bar as experts in the area of civil trial law.
 During 2009, there were only slightly more than 1,000 lawyers in Florida who were board certified in the area of civil trial law.
-This represents a small amount of the numbers of lawyer who are licensed to practice law in the State of Florida.
+This represents a small number of lawyers who are licensed to practice law in the state of Florida.